 4. Create a custom discount code only for previous purchasers to use, asking them to come back and try another product.

-5. Launch a series of different The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery., such as Page Post Engagement and Reach at the previous customer audience to see if you’re able to touch a wider segment of that core audience.
+5. Launch a series of different When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More, such as Page Post Engagement and Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More at the previous customer audience to see if you’re able to touch a wider segment of that core audience.

 Raising the LTV has a lot to do with storytelling, so the more you can turn customers into advocates the better.